 Background:

 Proliferation of neural progenitor cells (NPCs) and neurogenesis are two critical processes in the early cortical development.
 Cortical neurons, including excitatory neurons and inhibitory interneurons, are all originated from NPCs.
 In short, neuroepithelial cells (NECs) undergo self-amplification and transition into radial glial cells (RGCs).
-SRSF10, a member of SR protein family, is a splicing factor highly expressed in central nervous system and plays an important role in maintaining normal brain functions.
+SRSF10, a member of SR protein family, is a splicing factor highly expressed in central nervous system, and plays an important role in maintaining normal brain functions.
 However, its role in neural development is unclear.
-Therefore, the authors attempt to explore the role of SRSF10 during the development of embryonic cortex .
+Therefore, the authors attempt to explore the role of SRSF10 during the development of embryonic

 Objective:

-Proving SRSF10 is the necessary for the formation of functional brain.
+Proving SRSF10 is necessary for the formation of a functional brain.

 Results:

 In the study, they found that SRSF10 is expressed in NPCs.
-After the author generated Srsf10 flox/flox mice, they observed that the mice had significantly dilated ventricle and significantly thinned cortex.
+After the authors generated Srsf10 flox/flox mice, they observed that the mice had significantly dilated ventricle and significantly thinned cortex.
 Also, the number of mature neurons decreased significantly in the cortex of knockout mice.
-The authors also showed SRSF10 was involved in neurogenesis and lack of SRSF10 reduces the proliferation ability of NPCs.
+The authors also showed SRSF10 was involved in neurogenesis and lack of SRSF10 reduced the proliferation ability of NPCs.
 Furthermore, the PI3K-AKT signaling pathway, which is associated with cell proliferation, was significantly down-regulated upon SRSF10 knockdown.
 It suggests that SRSF10 participates in the proliferation process of NPCs by regulating the PI3K-AKT-mTOR-CCND2 signaling pathway.

 Conclusion: